tidepool-org/data-analytics/get-qualify-export-donor-data/README.md

-# get-donor-data
+# get-qualify-export-donor-data

 Python code for getting a current list of donors, and for pulling their json files.

-Here are the main functions:
+Here are the main functions, which are typically run in this order:
 * get-donor-list.py
 * get-donor-json-files.py
 * flatten-json-to-csvs.py
+* qualify-data.py
-* anonymized-export.py
+* anonymize-and-export.py

 ## dependencies:
 * set up get-donor-data virtual environment (see /data-analytics/readme.md)